Central Police University

-Central Police University (CPU; 中央警察大學 (中央警察大学, Tiong-iong Kéng-chhat Tāi-ha̍k, Zhōngyāng Jǐngchá Dàxué)) is a police academy located in Guishan District, Taoyuan City, Taiwan.
+Central Police University (CPU; 中央警察大學 (中央警察大学, Tiong-iong Kéng-chhat Tāi-ha̍k, Zhōngyāng Jǐngchá Dàxué)) is a public police academy located in Guishan District, Taoyuan City, Taiwan.
 CPU is the highest educational institution for police education in Taiwan.
 CPU is an administrative agency under the Ministry of the Interior of the Republic of China.

 History

-Established on 1 September 1936 in Maqun, Nanking as Central Police College by merging Police High School, MOI and Chechiang Provincial Police School.
+Established on 1 September 1936 in Maqun, Nanking, as Central Police College by merging Police High School, MOI and Chechiang Provincial Police School.
 In 1937, the school college was moved to Danzhishi, Chungking due to the outbreak of the Second Sino-Japanese War.
 After the National Revolutionary Army won the war in 1945, the college was moved back to Nanking.

 Due to the Chinese Civil War in 1949, the college was moved to Canton, then Chungking, and finally Taiwan where it was consolidated with Training Course for Police Officers in Taipei.

 On 20 December 1995, the college was formally renamed Central Police University after approval was given by the Legislative Yuan on 12 December 1995.